polymec/polymec-dev/docs/style_guide.rst

 that the integrity of the data cannot be guaranteed after the transfer of ownership.

 Polymec does not use smart pointers.
+Smart pointers require special machinery to achieve thread safety, and often do not perform well when the number of threads in a process becomes significant.
+Moreover, the excessive use of smart pointers can lead to complexities in the relationships of objects to one another, making a system difficult to analyze.

 If two or more objects need access to a resource that is not clearly owned by one or the other, try to consider the relationship between these objects and determine whether the resource should be owned by one of these objects or by another "service" object.
 If the resource is small and/or it can safely be destroyed in a non-deterministic fashion after it has been used, consider managing it with garbage collection.

 In any case, any functions/methods that perform ownership transfers should describe the transfer in their documentation.